 MEI has developed a bank of resources to introduce A level Mathematics students to Data Science.
 This is aimed at students who have studied the first year of A level Mathematics and can be completed in the summer term of year 12 or over the summer break between years 12 and 13.
-The materials are currently being trialled by over 100 schools.
+The materials were trialled by schools in summer 2020.

 The aim of these materials is to give students a greater appreciation of the importance of data science to support them in making informed choices about future study/career options.
 They also give students an opportunity to explore the A level Large Data Sets in more detail.